 We are a limited liability company incorporated in the form of a naamloze vennootschap / société anonyme under Belgian law.
 We are registered with the register of legal entities of Leuven under the registration number 0441.131.254.
-Our registered office and our headquarters are located at Technologielaan 15, 3001 Leuven (Heverlee), Belgium.
+Our registered office and our headquarters are located at Technologielaan 15, 3001 Leuven (Heverlee), Belgium (telephone number +32 (0) 16 39 66 11).
 We were incorporated on June 28, 1990 for an unlimited duration.
 Our financial year runs from January 1 through December 31.